Nujat11/Mini-Banking-App/README.md

 # Mini-Banking-App

-A user-friendly mini banking application built with JavaFX.
-It offers essential features such as balance inquiries, deposits, withdrawals, fund transfers, currency conversion, savings goal tracking, and transaction history management.
-The application emphasizes secure PIN-based authentication and provides a clean, interactive interface.
+A user-friendly mini banking application built with JavaFX, this project focuses on simplicity, usability, and security to provide a smooth financial management experience.
+It integrates essential banking operations within a clean and interactive interface, reinforced by PIN-based authentication for secure access.

 Key Features: